-- 1. If the motor is running, set power to idle (lever in full back position). - 2.
+- 1. If the motor is running, set power to "cut off" (lever in full back position). - 2.
 Apply full rudder deflection in the direction opposite to spin direction. - 3.
-Lower the nose towards the ground to build up speed (stick forward). - 4.
+Lower the nose towards the ground to build up speed (release stick force to neutral). - 4.
 As the aircraft stops spinning neutralise rudder deflection. - 5.
-Slowly pull up and regain horizontal flight.
+Slowly pull up and regain horizontal flight (do not exceed airspeed and g-load limits).